 Lt.
 Gen. Matthew W. McFarlane

-Lieutenant General Matthew W. McFarlane is the Commanding General of First Corps.
-He hails from Burke, VA, and was a distinguished military graduate at James Madison University, where he commissioned as an Infantry officer in 1992.
+Lieutenant General Matthew W. McFarlane is the Commanding General of I Corps and Joint Base Lewis-McChord, WA.
+A native of Burke, Virginia, he was a distinguished military graduate from James Madison University where he commissioned as an Infantry officer in 1992.

-Lieutenant General McFarlane served in Ranger, Airborne, and Mechanized Infantry formations, with extensive experience in both conventional and special operations.
-He has commanded at the Company through Division level while serving at a variety of duty stations in the continental United States, Italy, Alaska, and Hawaii.
-His operational and combat experience includes leading Soldiers in Kosovo, Afghanistan, Iraq, and Syria.
+Lieutenant General McFarlane has served in Ranger, Airborne, and Mechanized Infantry formations, with extensive experience in both conventional and special operations.
+He has commanded at the company through corps level, including a combined joint task force, while serving at numerous duty stations in the continental United States, Italy, Alaska, and Hawaii.
+His operational and combat experience includes leading service members in Kosovo, Afghanistan, Iraq, and Syria.

-As a General Officer, Lieutenant General McFarlane served as the Deputy Commanding General (Operations) in the 82d Airborne Division, the Senior Military Assistant for the Deputy Secretary of Defense, the Commanding General of the 4th Infantry Division at Fort Carson, CO, the Deputy Commanding General for the U.S. Army Pacific (USARPAC), the Commanding General, Combined Joint Task Force - Operation Inherent Resolve in Iraq, and most recently, the Deputy Commanding General, I Corps.
+As a General Officer, Lieutenant General McFarlane has served as the Deputy Commanding General (Operations) in the 82d Airborne Division, the Senior Military Assistant for the Deputy Secretary of Defense, the Commanding General of the 4th Infantry Division and Fort Carson, CO, the Deputy Commanding General for U.S. Army Pacific, the Commanding General of Combined Joint Task Force - Operation Inherent Resolve in Iraq, and most recently as the Deputy Commanding General of I Corps.

 Lieutenant General McFarlane holds a Bachelor of Business Administration Degree from James Madison University and Master’s Degrees in Policy Management from Georgetown University, Management from Webster University, and National Security and Strategic Studies from the National War College.
 He also completed the Massachusetts Institute of Technology Fellows Program, Seminar XXI.